LeadWoods0902/DandD_Nightmare_Plague/Additional Lore/Nëor.md

-Sap harvested from the [[Neor Tree]].
+Sap harvested from the [[The Brokvar-Coeden]].
 This sap is widely known to have healing properties.

 ---